dotnet/project-system/README.md

   - `/p:Pack=[true or false]`: Runs the **Pack** target to bundle the projects into NuGet packages.
 Default: `true`

 ## How do I engage and contribute?
 We welcome you to try things out, [file issues](https://github.com/dotnet/project-system/issues), make feature requests, and join us in design conversations.
 If you are looking for something to work on, take a look at our [help wanted issues](https://github.com/dotnet/project-system/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+Wanted%22) for a great place to start.
-Also be sure to check out our [contributing guide](CONTRIBUTING.md).
+Also, check out our [contributing guide](CONTRIBUTING.md).

 This project has adopted a code of conduct adapted from the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 This code of conduct has been [adopted by many other projects](http://contributor-covenant.org/adopters/).
 For more information, see [Contributors Code of conduct](https://github.com/dotnet/home/blob/master/guidance/be-nice.md).